Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 4 Define the Framework

-If you are unsure how to define the structure, you might as well send the first 3 steps to AI and let it design based on your requirements.
+If you are unsure how to define the structure, you might as well send the first 3 steps to the AI and let it design based on your requirements.

 "Please help me design the structure of this English article and provide style recommendations."